The 3 Best Stretches for Badminton

-- Quality equipment and body mechanics training will help prevent chronic injuries that develop due to misalignment issues.
+- Body mechanics training will help prevent chronic injuries that develop due to misalignment issues.

-- Proper warm-up and a good flexibility program will reduce injuries from tight and inflexible muscles.
+- Good flexibility training will reduce injuries from tight and inflexible muscles.

-Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
+Badminton stretches are one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for badminton; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions under each stretch.

 Below are 3 of the best stretches for badminton; obviously there are a lot more, but these are a great place to start.
 Please make special note of the instructions with each stretch, and if you currently have any chronic or recurring muscle or joint pain please take extra care when performing the stretches below, or consult with your physician or physical therapist before performing any of the following stretches.

 Instructions: Slowly move into the stretch position until you feel a tension of about 7 out of 10.
 If you feel pain or discomfort you’ve pushed the stretch too far; back out of the stretch immediately.
 Hold the stretch position for 20 to 30 seconds while relaxing and breathing deeply.
 Come out of the stretch carefully and perform the stretch on the opposite side if necessary.
 Repeat 2 or 3 times.